Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Compared to DSLRs, the batteries of mirrorless cameras run out way faster.
 I carry four around at all times, and for longer trips where I don’t have access to power (for example multi-day hikes), that is barely enough.

 The Olympus almost has TOO many features.
-This was a little overwhelming at first, but once I studied the instruction manual thoroughly, coupled with some online research, it all started to make sense.
+This was a little overwhelming at first, but once I studied the instruction manual thoroughly, coupled with lots of online research, it all started to make sense.
 There are many features that I just never use.

-If shooting in RAW, the ORF files have to be imported using Olympus software.
+Finally, if shooting in RAW, this camera’s “ORF” files have to be imported using Olympus software.
 You can’t import them directly with Lightroom.
-I find the software too slow to work with, so I have export TIF files (which are huge) to work with them in Lightroom.
-I’m totally used to this workflow, but it took some adjustment to get used to at first.
+I find the Olympus software too slow to work with on my laptop, so I have export TIF files (which are huge) which I can then import and work with in Lightroom.
+I’m now totally used to this workflow, but it took some adjustment to get used to at first.